tektutor/openshift-july-2026/Day3/README.md

 # Deploy the nginx in declarative fashion
 oc create -f nginx-deploy.yml --save-config

+# In the template section of the nginx-deploy.yml add additional labels and apply
+oc apply -f nginx-deploy.yml

 # List the deploy,replicaset and pods
 oc get deploy,rs,po